MaskVCT: Masked Voice Codec Transformer for Zero-Shot Voice Conversion With Increased Controllability via Multiple Guidances: Introduction

 \section{Introduction}

-Voice conversion (VC) aims to transform a source utterance to match a target’s identity while preserving the source's linguistic content, but a key challenge is disentangling such content from pitch and timbre.
-Recent VC models \cite{resynthesis,nansy,nansypp,freevc, diffhiervc,maskgct} used pre-trained self-supervised models' representations as linguistic features, however, these features contains rich information to reconstruct the mel-spectrogram itself while they mentioned ``disentangled" \cite{nansy}.
+Voice conversion (VC) aims to transform the identity of a source utterance to match a target speaker while preserving the original linguistic content.
+A fundamental challenge in this task is the effective disentanglement of linguistic content from pitch and timbre.
+Recent VC models \cite{resynthesis,nansy,nansypp,freevc, diffhiervc,maskgct} have increasingly adopted representation from pre-trained self-supervised learning models as linguistic features.
+However, despite being described as ``disentangled", these features often remain ``leaky", retaining sufficient pitch and speaker information to reconstruct the original mel-spectrogram \cite{nansy}.

-Some models are conditioned on the target's pitch.
-Those \textit{pitch-conditioned} models \cite{nansy,nansypp,diffhiervc} have high controllability with frame-wise pitch, but a robust pitch predictor is needed.
-Meanwhile, \textit{pitch-unconditioned} models \cite{freevc, maskgct,genvc} generate speech without the need for an explicit pitch input.
-One noticeable point is that pitch-unconditioned models can generate speech from tonal languages, such as Chinese \cite{maskgct}, due to the entangled pitch information in pre-trained linguistic features.
+This information leakage creates a divide in model conditioning. \textit{Pitch-conditioned} models \cite{nansy,nansypp,diffhiervc} offer high controllability via frame-wise pitch guidance, but rely on accurate external pitch predictors.
+In contrast, \textit{pitch-unconditioned} models \cite{freevc, maskgct,genvc} generate speech without explicit pitch conditioning.
+These models rely on the pitch information that remains entangled within linguistic features; this entanglement notably enables the generation of tonal languages like Chinese \cite{maskgct}.

-Many models mainly focus on converting the vocal timbre \cite{nansypp,maskgct} of the source to that of the target.
 Recently, \textit{zero-shot} models have emerged, allowing conversion to previously unseen speaker voices without additional fine-tuning \cite{nansy,freevc,diffhiervc,maskgct}.
-Another trend is leveraging codec-based language models (CodecLMs).
-Targeting discretized tokens from neural audio codecs \cite{dac,encodec,naturalspeech3}, CodecLMs cast generation as a Transformer-friendly classification task \cite{transformer} and reconstruct via autoregressive prediction \cite{valle} or masked modeling \cite{maskgct}, typically conditioned on a short 3-second speaker prompt.
+Specifically, codec-based language models (CodecLMs) have become a dominant paradigm.
+By treating discretized neural audio tokens as targets \cite{dac,naturalspeech3}, CodecLMs formulate speech generation as a Transformer-based classification task \cite{transformer}, utilizing either autoregressive \cite{valle} or masked modeling \cite{maskgct} conditioned on short speaker prompts.
+Despite their popularity, however, we identify a critical limitation that zero-shot VC with prompting also struggles to discard source pitch information.
+This information leakage results in converted speech that retains the source's intonation rather than adopting the target's style.